-The machining of the TTS joints took longer than expected because, being the very first experience of the sort, we proceeded very carefully and repeated the sequence reaming / PT validation / reaming several times before all joints were completely removed.
+The machining of the TTS joints took longer than expected because, being the very first experience of the sort, AXO team proceeded very carefully and repeated the sequence reaming / PT validation / reaming several times before all joints were completely removed.

-After completion of this part and running of steam from the shell side through the tube-tubesheet interstices, we cut the shell without any particular difficulty.
+After completion of this part and running of steam from the shell side through the tube-tubesheet interstices, AXO team cut the shell without any particular difficulty.